NishithaaPalani/NP/README.md

 # NP
 Hi there👋

-🔭 I’m currently working on : Web Development
+🔭 I’m currently working on : Web Development and Tech Stack

 📧 you can reach me out at : nishithaapalani@gmail.com